Intimate partner violence: Background

-Intimate partner violence occurs between two people in an intimate relationship.
+Intimate partner violence occurs between two people in an intimate relationship or former relationship.
 It may occur between heterosexual or homosexual couples and victims can be male or female.
 Couples may be dating, cohabiting or married and violence can occur in or outside of the home.

 Studies in the 1990s showed that both men and women could be abusers or victims of domestic violence.
 Women are more likely to act violently in retaliation or self-defense and tend to engage in less severe forms of violence than men whereas men are more likely to commit long-term cycles of abuse than women.

 The World Health Organization (WHO) defines intimate partner violence as "any behavior within an intimate relationship that causes physical, psychological or sexual harm to those in the relationship".
 The WHO also adds controlling behaviors as a form of abuse.

 According to a study conducted in 2010, 30% of women globally aged 15 and older have experienced physical and/or sexual intimate partner violence.

 Global estimates by WHO calculated that the incidence of women who had experienced physical or sexual abuse from an intimate partner in their lifetime was 1 in 3.

+The complications from intimate partner violence are profound.
+Intimate partner violence is associated with increased rates of substance abuse amongst the victims, including tobacco use.
+Those who are victims of intimate partner violence are also more likely to experience depression, PTSD, anxiety and suicidality.
+Women who experience intimate partner violence have a higher risk of unintended pregnancies and sexually transmitted infection, including HIV.
+This is thought to be due to forced or coerced sex and reproductive coercion (ie. removing a condom during sex or blocking the woman's access to contraception).
+Children whose parent experiences intimate partner violence are more likely to become victims of IPV themselves or become perpetrators of violence later in life.

+Injuries that are frequently seen in victims of IPV include contusions, lacerations, fractures (especially of the head, neck and face), strangulation injuries (a strong predictor of future serious injury or death), concussions and traumatic brain injuries.